NHL Teams and Players with Most Fights This Season: Who Wins Most Often?

 1. Instigators and Aggressors

 Check out the stats for the 2023-24 NHL season.
-Once again, Nashville Predators were right up there in the mix, although it was Minnesota Wild who headed the pack last season.
+It was Minnesota Wild who headed the pack last season, although Nashville Predators were again up in the mix.
 Andreas Englund was the leagues top brawler while playing for Los Angeles Kings.